cmkuczun/city-clustering-project/README.md

 We test four clustering methods (t-SNE, K-Means, DBSCAN, Spectral) to find the best method for predicting similar cities given an inputted target city.

 #### Future Work
-Currently, the tool work with taking user input from the terminal, but we would improve on the UI to
+Currently, the tool work with taking user input from the terminal, but we would improve on the UI to make it a website for easier portability and distribution to more users.